 Today, you can see how much we have grown from our first ideas to being a part of the local and worldwide health and natural products movement.

 The Mancini Team

 Short Story - Kilts are awesome and so is being outside.

 Long Story - When I was growing up I was around farm animals very minimally.
 For a few summers I went to a farm camp in the town next to mine with my younger sister, she has always been the farm girl.
 Me I just always loved being out in the woods.
 My uncle used to take me hiking and taught me how to read a map and compass, we went camping, canoeing and fishing.
 Many skills that helped as I started my journey thru the forestry program at UMaine and into the Army.
 When I got a bit older my father would take me with him when my Italian side was making homemade air dried sausage and homemade Italian wines, both are skills that have proven very useful and delicious in farm life.
 I enjoy working with my hands and with some engineering knowledge I began construction on our many buildings around the farm for our animals who were coming soon.
 First was the chicken coop (aka The Cackle Shop) so we could have our farm fresh eggs, mmm so good.
 Next was the ground work for our barn.
 I was able to work with and learn from our timber framer and helped cut the wood for our timber frame construction.
 Once erected we got the roof on and I started the long task of closing up the barn.
-The following summer we got our first four goats.
-Our wonderful Toggenburgs.
-Followed shortly by our fiber goats.
+The following summer we got four dairy goats; our wonderful Toggenburgs.
+They were followed shortly by our fiber goats.
 We continue to add more animals to our farm and many more buildings, which you can see in the following tabs.
 Many folks say we're crazy having so many different animals and who knows?
 Maybe we are.

 Carrie - The Fiber fanatic